Anthropology Scholarships and Awards

 When to Apply

-The deadline for Waring Merit Scholarships in Anthropology are March 1st and October 1st @ midnight.
+The deadline for Waring Merit Scholarships in Anthropology are March 1st (March 20th for incoming Fall semester freshman) and October 1st @ midnight.

 How Recipients are Selected